ucbepic/docetl/docs/tutorial.md

     DocETL has been primarily tested with OpenAI's language models and relies heavily on their structured output capabilities.
 While we aim to support other providers in the future, using OpenAI is currently recommended for the best experience and most reliable results.

     If you choose to use a different provider, be aware that you may encounter unexpected behavior or reduced functionality, especially with operations that depend on structured outputs.
+We use tool calling to extract structured outputs from the LLM's response, so make sure your provider supports tool calling.

+    If using Ollama (e.g., llama 3.1), make sure your output schemas are not too complex, since these models are not as good as OpenAI for structured outputs!
+Use [parallel map operations](operators/parallel-map.md) to reduce the number of output attributes per prompt.
+Also, use [ollama-chat](https://github.com/BerriAI/litellm/issues/5048) instead of regular Ollama models to improve structured output performance.

 ## Preparing the Data